da-maltsev/funny_bot/README.md

 # Funny bot project

 Here I just try to discover how AI models can be useful for me.
 And do some implementation of these models with telegram bot.
-At this moment this bot can generate images and answer questions with chatgpt-3.5
+At this moment this bot can generate images and answer questions with chatgpt-3.5.
+To run your own bot just pass your tokens into .env and go ahead!

 ## Installing on a local machine
 This project requires python 3.10.
 Deps are managed by [pip-tools](https://github.com/jazzband/pip-tools)